- Military Basics

-- Purchase information: where and when you bought it, the cost, an estimate of its current value, and whether you have the receipt (shoot or scan it if you do).
+- Purchase information: where and when you bought it, the cost, an estimate of its current value, and whether you have the receipt (photograph or scan it if you do).

 - Photo data, such as filename or number, and how it’s tagged in your files.

 Now it’s time to take photos or videos of your valuables.
 Record specific brand names for any high-priced items.
 To get top-quality photos and video, follow these steps:

 - Unclutter the area.
 Put away your stray socks and tidy up around the house before you photograph your valuables so they can be clearly seen.